IEvangelist/UpgradeYourself-MS-MVP/PITCHME.md

 > Be the greatness you seek in others

 ---
-> Expect nothing, but appreciate everything
+> Expect nothing, but be grateful for everything

 ---
 # Thank you